eoguahjnr/Sales-Report-Tableau/README.md

 #Analysis: Sales of products and revenue generated in different Countries.

 #KEY PERFORMANCE INDICATORS
-Revenue
+Revenue;
-Total number of products sold
+Total number of products sold;
-Number of Customers
+Number of Customers;
-Number of products
+Number of products;

 #Insights from Dashboard
 Revenue generated from all countries is $8,760,971.